Windmill-Parts.com

 One of our summer 2012 goals was to have all our restored mills erected in time for our 6th Annual WindmillFest.
 We achieved this benchmark, to a certain degree, with a week to spare making our annual gathering that much more enjoyable for everyone in attendance.
 We had a record turn out for this yearly get together with RSVP'd visitors from MI, OH, TX, IL, TN, MD & CO on top of local supporters.
 The food and beverages were outstanding!
 We'll set a similar interim goal for our 2013 gathering so as to have a new group of additions to show.
 We hope you might join us for a future event.

 Focused then turned to final assembly of the mills in our second indoor display barn plus the completion of some of our unfinished restorations.
 The display barn itself was completed in time for our annual Windmill Fest celebration 10/6/12.
-8 of 8 indoor towers have been installed along with thier heads.
+8 of 8 indoor towers were originally installed along with thier heads.
 All of these rare mills are fully assembled as noted below.
+We begun adding 4 more towers and mills to complete our Eclipse Copy display in August 2013.

 The 2011 & 2012 additions to our collection included a 10ft Star #7, secured with the help of Don Hodges, of Coldwater, MI, a very rare 8ft Perkins Steel Single Gear mill along with its earlier counterparts, a 10ft Perkins Wood Solid Wheel & 10ft Steel Wheel Perkins DM, as well as an 10ft Original Monitor purchased in NE.
 The Star #7 is done and erected.
 The Original Monitor & Single Gear Steel Perkins are now complete and were both erected in our new indoor display barn during the Summer of 2012.
 We also acquired the Dempster #9 belonging to the late Lester Mishler in 2011.
 This mill along with several other items from his estate are also featured in our new display barn.
 On our Fall 2011 trip through the central U. S. we picked up the majority of a Plattner-Yale Eclipse style mill while crossing Iowa.
 Our early Spring 2012 trip helped us gather the final pieces for our Fairbury #5, the Star #7 and our 6ft USWE Model F. The Fairbury #5, Plattner-Yale & USWE F have also been completed and erected outdoors.
 The Woodmanse Solid Wood Wheel & Dempster #9 are finished and already on display in the newest barn joined by a 10ft Axtell Roller Bearing mill.
 For Christmas 2011 Santa brought us a 10ft Elgin Hummer L with steel wheel with assistance from Dan Benjamin.
 We picked up the last pieces for this mill at the June 2012 Windmiller's Trade Fair in Batavia, IL along with a 10ft wood wheel Star #15.
 The Hummer L erecting was completed 8/10/12 and it is now on display in our 2nd indoor display barn.
 The Star 15 was finished mid December '12.

-We are just finishing several mills scheduled to be erected in 2013.
-We've completed the exterior paint of the 6ft Elgin Wonder B that was restored for us by Dan Benjamin of Windmills R Us.
+We finished several mills scheduled to be erected in 2013 for our Fall Windmill-Fest get together.
+We completed the 6ft Elgin Wonder B that was restored for us by Dan Benjamin of Windmills R Us the week of 9/1/2013.
 We are done with our 8ft Ideal Steel and finished the 10ft Perkins Steel Direct Motion, the later acquired from Roger Bailey, of York, NE.
-That Perkins is already on its tower with the exception of its wheel scheduled to be picked up in June.
+That Perkins is already on its tower.
 Jack Kellenberger of Star City, IN helped us purchase an 8ft specimen of the original Freeman Steel early in August '12.
 This mill is now complete and was the first mill of 2013 we erected.
-We will erect our 8ft Goodhue Standard in the next few weeks as we were able to secure the last missing parts with the help of Ivan Block, Wausau, WI, on our mid Nov.
+We also erected our 8ft Goodhue Standard in the week of 7/15/13 as we were able to secure the last missing parts with the help of Ivan Block, Wausau, WI, on our mid Nov.
 2012 trip and its restoration was finished before last Christmas.
+Our Ideal Steel and U-top Freeman Clipper were finished and erected the week of 9/7/13.

 And just when we thought we had added our last mill for a while....
-With the help of Shane Spangler, Fairview, KS, we added a Model 1899 Pull-In Aermotor to our list of future restoration projects.
-That mill was moved to the park following our mid April 2013 trip.
-We also brought home a rare U-Top Freeman open gear and a very rare Fairbury #2.
-These mills were purchased from a collection of items tough financial times force Peg Muller of Yankton, SD to sell.
-The Fairbury #2 will go up in our display barn #1 as a Suderland Sun version mill which was made by Fairbury under contract.
-Our April trip also saw us drag home some other interesting display items including a large collection of unusual tail vanes, many of which have already been hung on walls in our display barns as well as crated original wood wheel sections foe our 10ft Perkins along with an original vane that has already replace the reproduction vane we had mounted earlier.
+With the help of Dan Benjamin, we added a Bell Hub Aermotor to our list of future projects.
+That mill was moved to the park following our November 2013 trip and will be displayed as a unique posted mounted mill above a shed completing a display showing how windmills were used to complete tasks beyond pumping water.
+As part of our April 2013 trip we brought home a rare U-Top Freeman open gear and a very rare Fairbury #2.
+These mills were purchased from a collection of items tough financial times forced Peg Muller of Yankton, SD to sell.
+The Fairbury #2 has already gone up in our display barn #1 as a Suderland Sun version mill which was made by Fairbury under contract.
+Our April trip also saw us drag home some other interesting display items including a large collection of unusual tail vanes, many of which have already been hung on walls in our display barns as well as crated original wood wheel sections for our 10ft Perkins along with an original vane that has already replace the reproduction vane we had mounted earlier.

 Mills included currently in our collection are noted below.
 The asteric * indicates those mills not yet on display.
+Mills that have been sold as part of our retirement plans are also noted.
 We have posted pictures below of many in our collection and as shown the change of seasons brings a new perspective to each of these historical treasures.

 8ft A-612 Aermotor